Anyone who makes or accepts a bribe in Kansas may find themselves facing serious charges.

 As a Manhattan bribery attorney could explain, enhanced maximum penalties and mandatory minimum sanctions may be applicable in situations where a defendant has been convicted of a non-violent or violent felony prior to being arrested on charges of bribery.

 Any allegation of bribery in Manhattan involving an employee or public servant of the federal government, or any bribery scheme that occurs across state lines, may result in prosecution under federal law rather than state law.
 According to 18 United States Code § 201, a conviction for a federal bribery crime may result in a fine equivalent to three times the financial value of the bribe in question, as well as a maximum term of 15 years in federal prison.

 Notably, it is possible for someone to face bribery charges under both federal and state law at the same time, depending on the nature of their actions and the specific parties involved.
-A qualified Manhattan bribery lawyer’s representation can be especially crucial during cases of this nature.
+A qualified bribery lawyer’s representation can be especially crucial during cases of this nature in Manhattan.